contentauth/c2pa-attacks/docs/usage.md

 ## Adding a manifest to an asset file

 To add manifest data to a file, provide the path to the asset file to be signed and use the `--manifest` / `-m` option with a manifest JSON file as the option argument.
-Then, use the `--output` / `-o` option to specify the desired location and name suffix for the output files.
+The sample directory contains examples for both version 1 (`test.json`) and version 2 (`test_claim_v2.json`) claim manifests.
+Next, use the `--output` / `-o` option to specify the desired location and name suffix for the output files.
 If you do not use the `--output` / `-o` option, then the tool will not generate any output.
 The tool will put all of the manipulated file in the same folder as the image specified in the output flag.

 CAUTION: If the output file is the same as the source file, the tool will overwrite the source file.

 For example, in the following example line, the tool puts all of the generated files in the `sample_out` directory and will create it if it does not exist.
+This command line is using the C2PA version 1 claim manifest example file.
+For a version 2 claim manifest, use `test_claim_v2.json` instead.

 ```shell
 c2pa-attacks sample/image.jpg \